Course - Principal Instrument 1 with Improvisation - MUSV1019

 Course content

 The course is comprised of work on the student's development with their principal instrument/voice, including technique, methods, genre knowledge, theory, and communication tied to a chosen repertoire, as well as broader general technical exercises.
-The course further includes methods and exercises for open-genre improvisation with voice and/or instrument, both alone and as part of a group.
+Furthermore, the improvisation course includes methods and exercises for open-genre improvisation with voice and/or instrument, both alone and as part of a group.

 Learning outcome